Guardia di Finanza Air Maritime Exploration Squadron

 The Air–Sea Exploration Squadron (“G.E.A. – Gruppo Esplorazione Aeromarittima” in the original language) is a special flight squadron of the Italian Guardia di Finanza (often abbreviated in GdF).

 Its base is the military airport of Pratica di Mare, near Rome, and it's the only fixed-wing-aircraft flight squadron of the GdF Air Service.
 For this reason, it can be considered the diamond point of the long-range GdF air fleet.

+History

+The air service of the Guardia di Finanza has its origins in 1911 when Guardia di Finanza officer Captain Luca Bongiovanni served with the Royal Italian Army's first aviation battalion.
+Over the following decades the contribution of Guardia di Finanza to military aviation units increased significantly.
+The need for a separate Guardia di Finanza air service was made necessary to combat rampant smuggling and was established on 1 February 1954.
+The first maritime patrols were made on air force Savoia Marchetti SM-82 and Fiat G-12 aircraft with Guardia di Finanza navigators on board.